PhazerTech/turing-smart-screen-python-weather-app/README.md

 pip install requests json geocoder

 weather-app gives the date, time, and weather in your current location with real time updates.
-Note: You need to register for a free OpenWeatherMap API key and replace the corresponding variable in weather-app.py with your API key. https://openweathermap.org/appid
+Note: You need to register for a free OpenWeatherMap API key and set the variable "api_key" with your key in weather-app.py. https://openweathermap.org/appid

 camera-viewer was a test to see if the screen can display video.
 It works, but at a very low FPS.